brightbox/ftp-cloudfs/README.rst

-  --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privilige to when in daemon mode --gid=GID             GID to drop the privilige to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
+  --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privilige to when in daemon mode --gid=GID             GID to drop the privilige to when in daemon mode --account-separator=ACCOUNT_SEPARATOR
+                        Character used to separate username/account in auth 1.0 --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
                         Region name to be used in auth 2.0